70 Best Smart Travel Budget Tips and Hacks

 61. If You Sit By the VIP Lounge, You Can Use Their Fast Wi-Fi

-In most cases, you won’t be able to use their WIFI as it is granted to certain passengers with special privileges (lounge membership, specific cc holders, etc.), but in some cases, you might be lucky and use it if those are not required.
+In most cases, you won’t be able to use their Wi-Fi as it is granted to certain passengers with special privileges (lounge membership, specific cc holders, etc.), but in other cases, you might be lucky and use it if those are not required.

 62. Check-In Early